xpdota/triggevent-example-module/README.md

       part of your own project.
       If you do this, you may wish to hide Triggevent's git root in File -> Settings -> Version Control -> Directory Mappings by changing the directory's VCS to 'none'.
+      It has been reported that sometimes, IntelliJ will mark the various submodules as 'ignored'.
+To fix this, select all of the ignored modules in the maven panel (using shift-click or ctrl-click), then right click and 'Unignore Projects'.

 6. In your Github project under Settings -> Actions -> General, ensure that Github actions are allowed.
 7. After you commit and push once, make sure the Github Action workflow was successful.